ezsystems/ezpublish-kernel/eZ/Publish/Core/Repository/Helper/Readme.md

 # Helpers

-Collection of light helpers and services meant for use in Repository and/or RepositoryServices.
+Collection of light helpers and services meant for internal use in Repository and/or RepositoryServices.

 Given their use they can not rely on Repository or RepositoryServices as